 If you were hurt from a slip, trip or fall while you were on private property, get in touch with a skilled personal injury attorney to discuss your rights.
 Depending on the circumstances, you can file a legal claim against the negligent property owner and recover compensation for your injuries and damages.

-At Ostroff Injury Law, our Lewisburg premises liability lawyers have years of experience in these cases.
+At Ostroff Godshall Injury and Accident Lawyers, our Lewisburg premises liability lawyers have years of experience in these cases.
 Founding Partner Jon Ostroff and Partner Rich Godshall have successfully handled many of these types of cases.
 For example, we represented an injured contractor who fell through a trapdoor in the home he was remodeling.
 He suffered severe injuries to both his shoulders and his spine.
 We recovered $380,000 for our client in this case.
 If you are considering pursuing a slip and fall legal case, reach out to our firm as soon as possible.

 Property Owners’ Responsibility to Protect Visitors